 The City of Dixon provides recreation and park services to the City of Dixon and to the plan area.
-Proposed land uses within the specific plan area include commercial, industrial, and mixed-use.
-While the commercial and industrial uses do not require dedication of parkland, the inclusion of the residential use within the Campus Mixed Use area will require the provision of park land for future residents.
-Additionally, because of the anticipated concentration of on-site employees the specific plan has made provisions for features intended to provide recreational benefit to future users.
+Proposed land uses within for the Specific Specific Plan plan area include commercial, industrial, and mixed-use.
+While the commercial and industrial uses do not require dedication of parkland, the inclusion of the residential use within the Campus Mixed Use area will require the provision of park land for future residents, do not include any residential uses which require park land.
+However, Additionally, because of the anticipated concentration of on-site employees the specific plan has made provisions for features intended to provide recreational benefit to future users.
 Plan area recreational facilities include:

-- Pedestrian/bikeway easements along major roads; - Detention ponds developed as aesthetic open space with pedestrian and jogging paths incorporated into the design. - Recreation commercial land uses specifically oriented to employee recreational needs; and - Exterior pedestrian spaces developed as a part of facility designs.
+- Pedestrian/bikeway easements along major roads; - Detention ponds developed as aesthetic open space with pedestrian and jogging paths incorporated into the design. - Recreation commercial land uses specifically oriented to employee recreational needs; and